Let’s get down to the nitty gritty details of sourcing shoes for FBA, shall we?

 Personally, I usually stick to sizes 9-12 for men, 6-10 for women (but if 5 or 11 in women’s is currently unavailable on Amazon, I will consider buying it).
 That’s a wider range than some sellers would recommend; many will only source women’s 7, 8, 9.
 Also, I tend to buy more half sizes for women, less for men.

-A work-around for making a shoe sourcing decision without sales rank history is to read the reviews.
+A work-around for making a good shoe sourcing decision without sales rank history is to skim the reviews.
 Within the Amazon reviews for any verified Amazon purchase, you can see what size and color the customer bought.
 It’s fairly safe to assume that colors with more reviews are receiving more sales.
 You can also read the reviews and look at the “fit as expected” percentage to see if shoes tend to run small, large, or as expected.
 You can assume that shoes with a high percentage of “runs small” or “runs large” are likely to have a higher rate of return, which is a risk you might not be willing to take with your sourcing budget.

 - Look at the average price of shoes across all variations, not just at the price of the variation you’re considering sourcing.